shareeful/Ai4MultiGIS/README.md

 ## SuDS pilot

-This dataset supports the Chelmsford Sustainable Drainage System (SuDS) pilot, which applies the AI4MultiGIS framework to flood risk and drainage analysis for Chelmsford, Essex.
-It fuses vector and raster geospatial layers covering hydrology, terrain, land use, satellite imagery and building footprints into a common resampled stack, used to model and label flood risk across the study area.
+Geospatial dataset derived from the existing SuDS-enabled development of Beaulieu, Chelmsford, Essex, UK, used as a pilot case study within the AI4MultiGIS framework.
+The dataset integrates hydrological, terrain, land use, satellite imagery, and building footprint data to enable AI-based learning of SuDS planning and design patterns, with a particular focus on flood risk reduction.
+The learned insights can be applied to support SuDS planning and decision-making at the feasibility and concept design stages in other locations.

 ## Dataset overview